GCSE and A level Options

 2-minute animation showcasing and explaining each choice in a simple, dynamic and visual manner

 A route comparison grid which shows all of the routes available after GCSEs, along with additional information on each route such as the level of study, entry requirements, duration of the course, where it can lead etc.

-When deciding which subjects to study it is important that you do your research as some careers will require you to gain specific qualifications.
+When deciding which qualification and subjects to study, it is important that you do your research as some careers will require you to gain specific qualifications.
 There are a number of sources of advice available:

-- The results from your START careers software
+- The results from your Unifrog careers software

 - iCould guide to choosing GCSE options